Health Coverage Fellowship Chooses Class for 2022

-BOSTON (March 3, 2021) – The Blue Cross Blue Shield of Massachusetts Foundation today announced that twelve medical journalists from across the nation have been selected for the 2021 class of the Health Coverage Fellowship.
+BOSTON (February 23, 2022) – The Blue Cross Blue Shield of Massachusetts Foundation today announced that thirteen medical journalists from across the nation have been selected for the 2022 class of the Health Coverage Fellowship.

 The fellowship is designed to help the media improve its coverage of critical health care issues.
 It does that by bringing in as speakers more than 75 health officials, practitioners, researchers, and patients.
 It also brings the journalists out to watch first-hand how the system works, from walking the streets at night with mental health case workers to visiting the world’s biggest brain bank.

-The program, which is entering its twentieth year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Bower Foundation in Mississippi, Connecticut Health Foundation, Endowment for Health in New Hampshire, Maine Health Access Foundation, National Institute for Health Care Management Foundation, Robert Wood Johnson Foundation, and, in Texas, the Episcopal Health Foundation, Meadows Mental Health Policy Institute, Methodist Healthcare Ministries, and St. David’s Foundation.
+The program, which is entering its twenty-first year, is sponsored by the Blue Cross Blue Shield of Massachusetts Foundation, with support from the Blue Shield of California Foundation, Bower Foundation in Mississippi, Endowment for Health in New Hampshire, Fledgling Fund, Maine Health Access Foundation, National Institute for Health Care Management Foundation, Rita Allen Foundation, Robert Wood Johnson Foundation, and, in Texas, the Episcopal Health Foundation, Meadows Mental Health Policy Institute, Methodist Healthcare Ministries, and St. David’s Foundation.

-Next fall’s fellowship will focus on a series of pressing issues – from preventing pandemics to treating mental illness, rooting out racial biases, redressing homelessness, and rethinking end-of-life care.
+Next fall’s fellowship will focus on a series of pressing issues – from preventing future pandemics to treating mental illness, rooting out racial and ethnic inequalities, redressing homelessness, and rethinking later-life care.
 Attention also will be given to breakthroughs in medical treatments and curbing health-care costs.

 The teaching will not end when fellows head back to their stations or papers.
 Tye, the program director, will be on call for the journalists for the full year following their nine days in Wellesley.
 He will help when they are stuck for ideas or whom to call on a story.
 He also will assist in thinking out projects and carving out clearer definitions of beats.